 Application-To-Person (A2P) messaging allows customers to interact with businesses through their personal cellular data connection in a one-way line of communication.
 The growth in the market has resulted in operators and enterprises to monetize A2P messaging services in an attempt to achieve profit generation from previously non-profitable A2P services.
-A forecast by Mobilesquared predicts the global A2P messaging market growth to reach a staggering $26.61 billion in 2022 from $11.86 billion in 2017.
+Analysts predict the global A2P messaging market size is expected to grow from USD 62.1 billion in 2020 to USD 72.8 billion by 2025 at a CAGR of 3.2 %.

 How the threat of OTT players have made monetization of A2P messaging a priority today

 With the decline of Person-to-Person (P2P) messaging, enterprises quickly turned to A2P messaging as part of their customer outreach strategy.
 However, when Over-The-Top (OTT) services entered the market with free voice and messaging applications; there was a visible shift in the customers’ preferences as OTT services provided a media space as their primary domain.
-According to a report by McKinsey & Company, mobile voice, messaging and fixed services provided by OTT players reckoned 2, 9, and 11 percent of the respective revenue at the beginning of the decade.
-The increase in the respective revenue is estimated to be up to 25, 60 and 50 percent in 2018 (in an all-IP setup).
 The significant jump in the share for each of these services demonstrates the growing community acceptance of the services that OTT players offer to the customers.

 For operators and enterprises, the monetization of A2P messaging services is not limited to introduction of new technologies and strategies that allow personalized, targeted interaction with the customers but also includes setting up of tools to prevent spamming and revenue loss due to grey routes.